Taurus G3C Review: How Does It Perform?

 The Compact design points the gun towards concealed carry.
 The compact pistol price points appeal to those on a budget.
 The G3C is far from the smallest gun on the market and does feature a double-stack 12-round magazine (more with extensions).
 Who doesn’t like more ammunition?

-The magazine on this gun feature two witness holes on the right-hand side.
+The magazine on this gun features two witness holes on the right-hand side.
 One shows six rounds, and the other shows 12 rounds.
 This allows you to easily see if the gun is loaded with either six or twelve rounds.

 The Taurus G3C fits into an odd category of concealed carry guns size-wise.
 It’s smaller than your traditional compact, like a CZ P10C or Glock 19, but larger than subcompacts like the Glock 26.
 It’s a compromise in both directions, but not necessarily a bad one.